scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 * *cc_* = climate change
 * *ss_* = social pressure

 For example, `po_trash` is a pollution layer with trash on beaches, and `sp_alien` is species pollution due to alien (invasive) species.

+It is important to note that the matrix identifies the pressures relevant to each goal, and which weight will be applied in the calculation.
+But each pressure is a data layer, located in the `subcountry2014/layers` folder.
+This means that pressure layers need information for each region in the study area, and some layers will need to be updated with local data.

 ### Updating resilience_matrix.csv

+`resilience_matrix.csv` maps the different types of resilience (columns) with the goals that they affect (rows).
 New resilience layers may be added to `resilience_matrix.csv` based on finer-scale local information either in response to a new pressures layer, or as a new independent measure.
 Any added layer must be associated with a pressures layer that has a weight of 2 or 3 in the Ocean Health Index framework so that resilience measures can mitigate pressures in each region.

 Each goal must have a resilience measure associated with it.
 In the figure below, the Toolbox would give an error because there are no resilience layers indicated for the natural products (NP) goal.